hankehly/deploy-airflow-on-ecs-fargate/README.md

 ## Standalone Tasks

-A common need is to be able to execute an arbitrary command in the cluster context.
-For this purpose, AWS has the [run-task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_run_task.html) API.
+A common requirement is the ability to execute an arbitrary command in the cluster context.
+AWS provides the [run-task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_run_task.html) API for this purpose.

 The terraform code in this repository registers a template task definition named `airflow-standalone-task`.
 To run arbitrary commands on the ECS cluster, we override the default parameters in the task definition when calling `run-task`.
 For example, we can run the command `airflow db init` while specifying 1024 memory and 512 cpu.